Raleigh Review Staff

 Joseph Millar's most recent poetry collection is Kingdom, and he teaches in the MFA programs at Pacific University as well as NC State University in Raleigh, North Carolina.
 Millar is the chairman of Raleigh Review.

-Rob Greene is the editor & publisher of Raleigh Review.
+Rob Greene is the founder & publisher of Raleigh Review.
 His own poems have been published in Sport Literate, Great River Review, War, Literature & the Arts (WLA), and in the Berlin based annual Herzattacke.
 He resides in Raleigh, NC where he teaches at Saint Augustine’s University.
-Greene earned his MFA from NC State University, and is now working on a PhD with University of Birmingham in England via distance education.
+Greene earned his MFA from NC State University, and he is now working on a PhD with University of Birmingham in England via distance education.

 Raleigh Review recognizes the following staff members for significant contributions: